bitlik/ecommerce/Readme.txt

-E-comerce website
+E-comerce website by
-Bhargavi Joshi, Harsh Gupta, Veer Vikram Chauhan, Jyoti Singh
+Veer Vikram Singh Chauhan
+on J2EE

 www.Kuchbhi.com
 Step:1) Extract the tarball in any location.